NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 }
 ```

-The described behavior tree always synthesizes the self component and evaluates the child selector.
+The described behavior tree always synthesizes the `router` component and evaluates the child selector.
 However, the child selector only synthesizes the two VM components if the service configuration requested so by setting the `use-virtual-devices` to `true`.

 What is more, if the pre-condition value changes, the system re-evaluates the behavior tree and starts the backtracking operation for any removed components.